-Penalties arise in three categories of tax offending: absolute liability offences, knowledge offences and offences of or similar to tax evasion.
+Penalties arise in three categories of tax offending: absolute liability offences, knowledge offences, and offences of or similar to tax evasion.

 Absolute liability offences relate to basic expectations of compliance and are sanctioned by fine.
 Knowledge offences occur when a person knows of a tax obligation and fails to meet it.
 These offences are more serious and have a graduated fine regime.
-They can also attract a sentence of up to five years' imprisonment.
-Evasion of similar offending is the most serious class and occurs when an act or omission occurs knowingly, but also with the intent to evade assessment or payment of taxes.
+They can also attract a sentence of up to five years’ imprisonment.
+Evasion or similar offending is the most serious class and occurs when an act or omission occurs knowingly, but also with the intent to evade assessment or payment of taxes.
 While these offences share the upper limit of imprisonment for knowledge offences, they are often charged under the Crimes Act, where potentially longer prison terms can be imposed.

 Sentences for tax offending are imposed under comprehensive laws designed to apply a scale of sanctions from financial punishments at the lowest level, through non-custodial community work, community and home detention, to a term of imprisonment for serious offending.
 Company officers can be criminally liable as parties to any tax offence committed by their company.

-As noted in 7.1 Interaction of Tax Assessments with Tax Infringements, if IR first imposes an SFP, it may not later choose to prosecute the taxpayer for the same default.
-However, if that taxpayer is first prosecuted, then a SFP can still be imposed even if the taxpayer has been acquitted in the criminal prosecution.
+As noted in 7.1 Interaction of Tax Assessments With Tax Infringements, if IR first imposes an SFP, it may not later choose to prosecute the taxpayer for the same default.
+However, if that taxpayer is first prosecuted, then an SFP can still be imposed even if the taxpayer has been acquitted in the criminal prosecution.
 Time bars do not normally apply to the imposition of SFPs, so the option to follow criminal proceedings with a civil penalty is usually available.
 Although IR asserts this is seldom done, the authors’ experience is that it occurs enough to be concerning.

 A civil penalty will usually be proposed by IR, using the tax disputes process.
 It does not need to be resolved at the same time as a proposed substantive tax liability.
 The taxpayer can oppose the proposed imposition of the penalty through the tax disputes process and by a tax challenge in the TRA or the High Court.

-While an upfront payment of tax will not result in a reduction of penalties other than LPP, SFP can be reduced by statutory reductions for prior good behaviour and voluntary disclosures.
-Voluntary disclosures can be either "pre-notification", if made before IR notifies the taxpayer of an audit, or "post-notification", if made after an audit has been notified but before investigation has commenced.
+While an upfront payment of tax will not result in a reduction of penalties other than LPPs, SFPs can be reduced by statutory reductions for prior good behaviour and voluntary disclosures.
+Voluntary disclosures can be either “pre-notification”, if made before IR notifies the taxpayer of an audit, or “post-notification”, if made after an audit has been notified but before investigation has commenced.
 A pre-notification disclosure came with an assurance of non-prosecution until March 2019.

-IR has amended its position, stating that future disclosures of serious, evasive or fraudulent behaviour may still be prosecuted in extremely rare circumstances.
+IR has amended its position on non-prosecution, stating that future disclosures of serious, evasive or fraudulent behaviour may still be prosecuted in extremely rare circumstances.
 The effect of this new policy has yet to be tested.
 The new approach means that in serious cases of evasion the disclosure process has to be carefully managed.
 A pre-notification disclosure qualifies for a 100% reduction of lower level SFPs, and a 75% reduction for all higher penalties.
 For post-notification disclosures, a flat 40% deduction is given for all SFPs.